BASF workers in Taiwan suspected of leaking company secrets

-FRANKFURT (Reuters) - Taiwan is investigating six current and former employees of BASF’s (BASFn.DE) local operations suspected of leaking corporate secrets to China, an official said on Monday.
+TAIPEI/FRANKFURT (Reuters) - Taiwan is investigating six current and former employees of BASF’s local operations suspected of leaking corporate secrets to a rival Chinese company, an official said on Monday.

 Five employees were detained and one had been granted bail by a court, Lu Sung Hao, Taipei-based director of Taiwan’s Crime Investigation Bureau, told Reuters.
 The prosecution has not filed any charges against them.